MatthewFallon/nh-stream/computer.md

 ## Startup

 All of the programs to start are along the toolbar on the bottom.
+ATEM and Firefox will start automatically, just wait.

 ## ATEM Control Center

-Start by starting the rightmost one the ATEM Control Panel You can close it again after it shows this screen:
+Start by starting the rightmost one the ATEM Control Panel You can minimize it after it shows this screen (It is required to connect the stream board to the computer):

 ![ATEM Started](assets/ATEM_Started.png)